 After the first free assessment, offer weekly or monthly measurements as an additional service and generate extra revenue.
 If the value is there, they’ll stick with your studio.

-Check out one of our previous posts, “Why You Should Provide Measurements as a Service” to learn the best way to approach this.
+Check out one of my previous posts, “Why You Should Provide Measurements as a Service” to learn the best way to approach this.

 5. Find Out Why People Quit